 This paradoxical effect can be the result of a positive effect of the size of the feed particles on the development of the muscular stomach.
 A more developed stomach is usually associated with more active work and, as a result, with greater intestinal mobility and better absorption of nutrients.
 Although it is believed that finer grinding improves the quality of the pellets, it at the same time significantly increases the energy consumption in the production of feed.

 Indian scientists at the Agrarian University of Haryana examined the effects of five different particle sizes (a hammer crusher matrix with a mesh size of 2 to 6 mm) in the broiler feed.
-The main conclusion is that the feed particles obtained with a 5 mm (868 micron) hammer crusher die matrix were most effectively absorbed by broilers, as their consumption improved feed conversion, reduced energy consumption during grinding and increased weight gain.
+The main conclusion is that the feed particles obtained with a 5 mm (868 microns) hammer crusher die matrix were most effectively absorbed by broilers, as their consumption improved feed conversion, reduced energy consumption during grinding and increased weight gain.

-The study of the influence of the size of fodder particles is complicated by the influence on nutritional value of the feed of indirect factors, such as, for example, the stability of the mixture or granulation.
+The study of the influence of the size of fodder particles is complicated by the influence on the nutritional value of the feed of indirect factors, such as, for example, the stability of the mixture or granulation.
 Moreover, the choice of the optimum particle size depends on other factors besides nutrients: for example, on the flowability of the feed.

 Limited feed intake due to its poor flowability is still a cause for concern.
-To date, when deciding on the receipt of high-quality fodder, the problem of insufficient technical equipment still "outweigh" the possible benefits from high nutritional standards.
+To date, when deciding on the receipt of high-quality fodder, the problem of insufficient technical equipment still "outweigh" the possible benefits of high nutritional standards.